Identities involving additive maps on division rings: Introduction

-In $2024$, Catalano and Merch\'an \cite{lc2} studied the identity $g_{1}(y) = -y^{n}g_{2}(y^{-1})$ on division ring $D$, where $g_{1},g_{2}$ are additive maps on $D$ and $n$ is a positive integer.
-The above identity was completely solved by Ng \cite{ng1} on fields.
-Recently, Lee and Lin \cite{tk1} proved the following,
+In $2024$, Catalano and Merch\'an \cite{lc2} studied the identity $g_{1}(y) = -y^{n}g_{2}(y^{-1})$ on a division ring $D$, where $g_{1},g_{2}$ are additive maps on $D$ and $n$ is a positive integer.
+The above identity is completely solved by Ng \cite{ng1} on fields.
+Recently, Lee and Lin \cite{tk1} proved the following theorem.